-The Tenders WA website has an email notification service which allows prospective tenderers to receive an email alert of tenders that are about to be released by the FPC.
+The Tenders WA website has an email notification service that allows prospective tenderers to receive an email alert regarding tenders about to be released by the FPC.
 Please refer to the Tenders WA website or contact Tenders WA on (08) 6551 2020 for further information.
 This website allows tenderers to submit their offers electronically.

 Harvesting of forest productsShow more